 No obvious solution for this issue as it depends on the material of the roofs used.
 However, we recommend a regular roof inspection to help prevent and prolong the problem.

 Last but not least, holes in the roof.
-Holes can occur due to numerous reasons, just like a roof leak and interior water leak.
+Holes can occur due to numerous reasons.
 In most cases, they happen due to bad weather.

 However, a hole in the roof on its own, isn’t really a problem, unless it’s totally ignored.
 A small hole can become a bigger hole, which can cause countless of other related problems.